Linear algebra and group theory: 10d. Symplectic groups

-We have now a quite good understanding of the main continuous groups of unitary matrices $G\subset U_N$, especially at small values of $N$.
-So, let us go back to the finite groups from the previous chapter, and make a link with the material there.
+As a last topic of discussion, now that we have a decent understanding of the main continuous groups of unitary matrices $G\subset U_N$, let us go back to the finite groups from the beginning of this chapter, and make a link with the material there.
 We first have:

 \begin{theorem} The full complex reflection group $K_N\subset U_N$, given by